mess110/ki/README.md

 %p Hello World!
 ```

+### Middleware

+Views, assets, haml, less, sass are all handled through Rack middleware.

+You can learn more about ki middleware [here](MIDDLEWARE.md).

 ### Helpers

 To reduce complexity in your views, you can use helpers.
 Here we create a